wurstbroteater/HomeTemp/readme.md

 This fork of HomeTemp aka. `BaseTemp` periodically measures and saves temperature and humidity values in my basement.
 The temperature and humidity is caputred by an DHT11 sensor, connected to a Raspberry Pi 4 Model B via an extended board.
-It also takes pictures with via a camera module and is able to send via commanding.
+It also takes pictures using a 5MP Raspberry Pi camera module with an OV5647 sensor and is able to take and send a live picture via commanding.

 ## Requirements